Uninett/dataporten-wordpress-plugin/dataporten_oauth/readme.txt

 == Changelog ==

+= 0.4 =
+* Added nonce to links to prevent CSRF
+* Removing old states once every day, and checking whether the states are older than 10 minutes.
+If it is older than 10 minutes, the login is discarded.

 = 0.3 =
 * Security update
 * States are now added to database, with an url.
 This can be extracted so we don't have to rely on sessions for previous urls.